Positive nutrition and fortification

 In Brazil, we’re increasing the number of wholegrain products available by expanding our portfolio of Mãe Terra, Maizena and Knorr products, like cookies and breakfast cereals.
 We also introduced Knorr Future 50-powered mixes of dried beans and pastas with grains and vegetables.
 And in Europe, Knorr launched the first pulse-based pastas, including Knorr Activ Wholegrain Spirals with Green Pesto and Knorr Activ Veggie Wheat Lentil Mediterranean.
 These are a source of fibre and protein.

 Some of our ice creams are also a good source of dietary fibre and protein.
-In China, we’ve introduced So Good yoghurt and banana flavour ice cream, which is low fat and rich in dietary fibre and complies with our HNS.
-And our new So Good Oat flavour ice cream is also rich in dietary fibre.
-Goodiz ice cream in Israel meets our HNS and is a source of protein that’s low in fat and calories.
-And Breyers Delights in the US contains only 270–330 calories per tub and is high in protein, a source of fibre and low in sugar.
+In China, we’ve introduced So Good Yoghurt and Banana flavour ice cream, which is low fat and rich in dietary fibre and complies with our HNS.
+Our new So Good Oat flavour ice cream is also rich in dietary fibre.
+And Breyers launched its Dairy-Free Caramel & Pecan ice cream – which is also a source of protein and fibre – in Germany, Poland and Austria.
+Like all the products in the range, it contains less than 330 kilocalories per pint and no added sugar.

 Kissan Peanut Butter in India